 Students are evaluated according to the PSGM standards in lab until they can perform the skill correctly.
-They are
+They are then evaluated in ongoing clinical interactions with clients.

 Knowledge of 80% or more of the learning objectives is demonstrated in a written assignment.